 Appropriately Uses Anti-Anxiety Medication

-This is the percentage of residents who were prescribed antianxiety medications.
-These drugs are generally given to residents experiencing anxiety and depression.
+This is the percent of residents given antianxiety drugs.
+These medications are given to patients suffering from depression and anxiety.

 Managing Depression Among Residents

-This is a measure of the percentage of long-term stay patients who are showing symptoms of depression.
-Some experts believe that this is a reliable measure of resident quality of care.
+This datapoint is a measure of the percent of long-term stay residents who are exhibiting signs of depression.

 Appropriate Vaccine Usage

-This tells you the percentage of residents who have received the flu and pneumonia vaccines.
+This is the percent of residents who were given the pneumonia and flu vaccines.
 High vaccination rates should be demanded by residents.

 Residents Maintain Autonomy